keshika-dabidin-audam/Quantum-Glasses-Project/README.md

 ## Built using: Python, Tkinter, Qiskit

+## Programs :
-## main.py contains the application which can help to visualise the operations performed on a qubit when we apply basic quantum gates.
+- main.py contains the application which can help to visualise the operations performed on a qubit when we apply basic quantum gates.
-## functions.py contains additional functions for the execution of the application.
+- functions.py contains additional functions for the execution of the application.